About me & what I do

 logo-design, iconography, typography,

-{hard-surface modeling / lighting / keyframe animation}, poster / banner design, ad-flyer / catalogues, t-shirt designs, photo-montage, CAD, printing/production, painting / illustrations,
+3D {hard-surface modeling / lighting / keyframe animation}, poster / banner design, ad-flyer / catalogues, t-shirt designs, photo-montage, CAD, printing/production, painting / illustrations, infographics

-a bit of infographics AND this site from scratch, using Elementor WordPress.
+a bit of architectural design AND this site from scratch, using Elementor WordPress.

 The OTE Tower of Thessaloniki,